KyleDanny/w_s_e/README.md

 # 🌦️ Weather Station Simulation — IoT to Web Dashboard

-This project simulates an end-to-end IoT pipeline: weather stations generate binary-encoded data and send it to an AWS backend via HTTP (or optionally MQTT).
-The data is visualized on a live-updating React dashboard.
+This project simulates live binary-encoded weather data from multiple IoT weather stations and sends it to an AWS API.
+The API decodes the payload and stores the data in DynamoDB.
+It’s built for edge simulation and serverless cloud ingestion.

 ---